openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

  :width: 600
  :alt: The page on which you choose to take an exam with proctoring or without.

-If you choose to take the exam with proctoring, you go through steps to set up the proctoring software and take your exam.
+If you choose to take the exam with proctoring, you are eligible for academic credit for this course.
+You are guided through steps to set up the proctoring software and take your exam.

 If you decline to take the exam with proctoring, you take the exam as a regular exam, without proctoring and without a time limit.

 .. _Proceed With Proctored Exam: